KDPRO-SINTEF/BowtieTool/docs/wiki.md

 The Django REST API requires an environment file located at `backend/app/app/.env`.
 This file contains sentivive data, such as secret keys. **Be sure to make it accessible only to authorized persons**.
 An example of a typical `.env` file is given at `backend/app/app/.env.example`.

-If you need more information about how to fill in this file, check the [technical documentaion](#app-module).
+If you need more information about how to fill in this file, check the [technical documentation](#app-module).

 **Configuring server ip addresses**